harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 ### Name

-**What it is:** A string specifying the name of your test in the Load Impact cloud.
+**What it is:** A string specifying the name of your test in the LoadImpact cloud.

 **How to set it:** In your test script